razer11528-maker/gluebot/README.md

 There are three modes in which this container can operate:

 * Timed daily restart of gluetun.
 * Restart based on speedtest-tracker container (lscr.io/linuxserver/speedtest-tracker) results.
+Gluebot listens on port 4040 for speedtest tracker.
 * Both timed daily restart and speedtest-tracker results.

 Requirements: